 3. Declares that he or she is entitled to vote after the polling place would normally close as a result of a court order or other order extending the time established for the closing of polls pursuant to a law of this State in effect 10 days before the date of the election.

 Individuals that were issued a provisional ballot can check the status of their ballot with the unique affirmation number issued to them at the polling place.
 Individuals can call (877) 766-8683 or use the following Provisional Ballot Status link to look up their unique affirmation number.
 For more information about provisional ballots, please contact the county election office for the county in which the provisional ballot was cast.
 Provisional Ballot Status information is available beginning on the eighth day after the election and is available for 30 days.

-2014 General Election Provisional Ballot Status
+2016 Primary Election Provisional Ballot Status